Deputy Attorney General

 Ted Hunt is Chief Trial Attorney at the Jackson County Prosecutor’s Office in Kansas City, Missouri.
 He has been a prosecuting attorney for over 22 years.
 In that time, he has prosecuted more than 100 felony jury trials, the vast majority of which have involved the presentation of forensic evidence.
 He is a teaching faculty member for a number of organizations that train prosecutors, law enforcement, and laboratory analysts on various aspects of the courtroom litigation of forensic evidence.
 Mr. Hunt is also a member of the Board of Directors for the American Society of Crime Lab Directors Laboratory Accreditation Board (ASCLD/LAB); a member of the International Association of Chiefs of Police (IACP) Forensic Science Committee; and a member of the Missouri Crime Laboratory Review Commission.

-Pam King works full-time as an attorney for the Office of the Public Defender for the State of Minnesota.
-She is a member of the Trial Team.
-In this role, Ms. King's caseload consists of cases involving complex litigation and/or forensic science.
-She also consults with public defenders on a variety of issues including forensic DNA, forensic pathology, toxicology and drug chemistry.
-In 2011 she was named one of Minnesota Lawyers' Attorneys of the Year for her role as part of the defense team in Minnesota's source code litigation.
-She has been a participant and is now the leader of the Minnesota State Public Defender DNA Institute, working with a small group of lawyers to become proficient in forensic DNA testing and interpretation.
-She presents and teaches regularly in Minnesota and nationally on forensic science issues as well as litigation skills.
-Ms. King is a member of the American Academy of Forensic Sciences, the National Association of Criminal Defense Lawyers, the National College of DUI Defense Lawyers, the Minnesota Society for Criminal Justice, as well as the Olmsted County and Dodge County Bar Associations.
-She graduated from William Mitchell College of Law and completed her undergraduate at Drake University.
-Prior to working for the Minnesota State Public Defender, Ms. King had a private practice representing clients at the trial court level in the areas of criminal and family law.
-During this time she also held a part-time public defender contract.
+Pam King is a Minnesota District Court Judge, presiding in criminal, civil, family, juvenile and probate matters.
+She was appointed to the bench in October 2015.
+Previously, Ms. King was a member of the Minnesota Public Defender’s Trial Team.
+In this role, she worked statewide representing criminal defendants in cases involving complex litigation and/or forensic science.
+She also consulted with public defenders on a variety forensic issues including DNA, pathology, toxicology and drug chemistry.
+In 2011 she was named one of Minnesota Lawyers' Attorneys of the Year for her role in Minnesota's source code litigation.
+She was part of the Minnesota State Public Defender DNA Institute, working with a small group of lawyers to become proficient in forensic DNA testing and interpretation.
+She presents and teaches in Minnesota and nationally on forensic science issues and litigation skills.
+Ms. King is a fellow in the American Academy of Forensic Sciences, as well as a member of the Olmsted County and Dodge County Bar Associations.
+She was previously a member of Minnesota Society for Criminal Justice, National College of DUI Defense and the National Association of Criminal Defense Lawyers.
+She graduated from William Mitchell College of Law and completed undergraduate at Drake University.
+Prior to working for the Minnesota State Public Defender, Ms. King had a private practice representing clients in the areas of criminal and family law.

 Marc LeBeau, Ph.D.

-Julia Leighton is the general counsel for the Public Defender Service for the District of Columbia (PDS).
-As general counsel, Ms. Leighton advises the PDS’s Board of Trustees, the PDS management team, and PDS lawyers on a wide variety of legal issues.
+Julia Leighton is the former general counsel for the Public Defender Service for the District of Columbia (PDS).
+As general counsel, Ms. Leighton advised the PDS’s Board of Trustees, the PDS management team, and PDS lawyers on a wide variety of legal issues.
 Ms. Leighton is also a former member of the D.C.
-Bar Legal Ethics Committee and a current member of the D.C.
+Bar Legal Ethics Committee and a former member of the D.C.
 Rules of Professional Conduct Review Committee.
-In addition to serving as general counsel, Ms. Leighton is a member of PDS’s Forensic Practice Group and was a 2001 founding member.
+While serving as general counsel, Ms. Leighton was also a member of PDS’s Forensic Practice Group and was a 2001 founding member.
 Prior to becoming PDS’s general counsel, Ms. Leighton spent eleven years litigating criminal cases; eight years as a staff attorney at PDS, and three years as a trial attorney in the Environmental Crimes Section of the U.S. Department of Justice.
 Ms. Leighton received a B.A. in Economics from Bowdoin College Magna Cum Laude, and her J.D. from the Georgetown University Law Center, Cum Laude.

 Hon.
 Bridget Mary McCormack